voidtrance/vortex/docs/Development.md

 the content of the `core_object_t` structure as part of its creation.

 The following members of `core_object_t` must be set:
- * `type` is set to the type of the core object.
-Adding new types will be described later.
+ * `klass` is set to the klass of the core object.
+Adding new klasses will be described later.
  * `name` is set to the name of the object passed in to the object creation function.